Jobs

 Probationary Period

-Starting with NELFT
+Starting with Us

-NELFT place a great deal of importance on new starters being properly welcomed and inducted into the Trust.
-All new starters will join the Trust on the first Monday of each month and will undertake a comprehensive induction of up to two weeks which will include mandatory training, systems training and the allocation of equipment.
-As part of the process new starters will have the opportunity to also meet the executive team, senior managers and attend a number of drop in sessions focussing in engagement, health and wellbeing and key processes.
+NELFT places great importance on new starters being properly welcomed into the Trust.
+All new starters will join the Trust on the first Monday of each month and undertake a comprehensive induction of up to two weeks, including mandatory training, systems training and the allocation of equipment.
+As part of the process, new starters will also have the opportunity to meet the executive team, senior managers, and attend several drop-in sessions focusing on engagement, health and wellbeing, and key processes.
 The induction will be held at our head office in Rainham, Essex.

 High Cost Area Supplement - Outer London